PacemakerA heart pacemaker can give you back the freedom to do the things you love

 Prices & payment

 There are a number of different devices available depending on your clinical needs.
 Your Consultant will discuss these in more detail with you.
-We offer a guide price of:
+We offer a guide price from:

 How long will I stay in hospital?